hirobo/world-earthquake/README.md

 python blocks/make_docker_block.py
 ```

-#### 3.6 Deployment flows
+#### 3.6 Deploy flows to Prefect Cloud
+There are two ways to deploy flows to Prefect Cloud:

+1. execute deploy.py from your terminal
+2. run GitHUb Action `Deploy Flows`

+##### 1. execute deploy.py from your terminal
 Make sure that the environment variable are loaded, then run this deployment script:
 ```
 python deploy.py
 ```
+##### 2. run GitHUb Action `Deploy Flows`
+(First, you need to configure secrets/valuables on GitHub for each environment `dev`/`prod`.
+About precise, coming soon.)
+Go to the GitHub repository and choose branch and environment (dev/prod).

-Then, you can see the following three deployments on the Prefect Cloud UI page:
+After the deployment, you can see the following three deployments on the Prefect Cloud UI page:
 1. world-earthquake-pipeline: web_to_gcs_to_bq_all/deploy
 2. world-earthquake-pipeline: web_to_gcs_to_bq_daily/deploy
 3. world-earthquake-pipeline: web_to_gcs_to_bq_with_params/deploy